On Sandon-type metrics for contactomorphism groups: Introduction

 The aim of the present paper is twofold.
 In Section~\ref{sec:constr} for certain contact manifolds admitting a 1-periodic Reeb flow we give yet another construction of a stably unbounded conjugation-invariant norm on the (universal cover of) contactomorphism groups.
 The construction involves the partial order on contactomorphism groups introduced in \cite{EP}, and the stable unboundedness of the norm is deduced from basic results on symplectic intersections.
-The examples include various prequantization spaces such as $T^*X \times S^1$ with closed $X$, prequantizations of symplectically aspherical manifolds containing a closed Bohr-Sommerfeld Lagrangian submanifold and standard projective spaces $\R P^{2n+1}$.
+The examples include various prequantization spaces such as $T^*X \times S^1$ with closed $X$, prequantizations of symplectically aspherical manifolds containing a closed Bohr-Sommerfeld Lagrangian submanifold and the standard projective spaces $\R P^{2n+1}$.

-These results are contrasted with the following statement proved in Section~\ref{sec:obstr}: every conjugation invariant norm on the identity component of the contactomorphism group of the standard contact sphere $S^{2n+1}$ is bounded and discrete.
+These results are contrasted with the following statement proved in Section~\ref{sec:obstr}: if the contact fragmentation norm is bounded, which in particular holds for $V = S^{2n+1}$, then every known conjugation invariant norm on the identity component of the contactomorphism group is trivial.
 The proof follows closely \cite{BIP}.